tigerwill90/fox/README.md

 **Wildcard pattern:** Route can be registered using wildcard parameters.
 The matched path segment can then be easily retrieved by name.
 Due to Fox design, wildcard route are cheap and scale really well.

-**Detect panic:** You can register a fallback handler that is fire in case of panics occurring during handling a HTTP request.
+**Detect panic:** You can register a fallback handler that is fire in case of panics occurring during handling an HTTP request.

 **Only explicit matches:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), a request can only match exactly one or no route.
 As a result, there are also no unintended matches, which makes it great for SEO and improves the